Cubeir/Vanilla-Vibrant-Visuals/README.md

 - iOS (iPad 9th gen, or iPad Mini 6th gen and higher)

 ## Installation Guide
-1. Download the latest Vanilla PBR release from this page.
+1. Download the latest version.
 2. Make sure you are using the [latest Minecraft Preview/Beta](https://help.minecraft.net/hc/en-us/articles/4423653831821-How-to-Install-Minecraft-Preview) for your device.
 3. Before joining a world, head to Experimental Options in the world settings menu.
 4. Enable "Render Dragon Features for Creators" experimental option.
 5. Activate Vanilla PBR in your world or global resource packs
 6. Join the world with the experimental option enabled, check your video settings, scroll down and look for "Graphics Mode"
-7. Set Graphics Mode to "Deferred Technical Preview" from the menu, calibrate your brightness settings (50% is recommended), adjust your visual preset and go back to your world, have fun!
+7. Set Graphics Mode to "Vibrant Visuals" from the menu, calibrate your brightness settings (50% is recommended), adjust your visual preset and go back to your world, have fun!

 ##
-For images and details visit Vanilla PBR's [mcpedl](https://mcpedl.com/vanilla-pbr) page.
+For more images and details visit Vanilla PBR's [mcpedl](https://mcpedl.com/vanilla-pbr) page.